Eiji Aonuma

 Eiji Aonuma (青沼 英二, Aonuma Eiji) is a Japanese video game designer, director, and producer at Nintendo.
-He is a senior officer within their Nintendo EPD division and serves as the producer of the Legend of Zelda franchise.
+He is a senior officer within their Nintendo EPD division.
+He serves as the producer of the Legend of Zelda franchise and has worked on the title since 1998.

 Career

-Aonuma was born as on March 16, 1963, in Nagano Prefecture, Japan.
+was born in Nagano Prefecture, Japan on March 16, 1963.
 He graduated from the Tokyo University of the Arts in 1988 with a master's degree in composition design, working on animated puppets called karakuri.
-After graduating, he was interviewed at Nintendo.
-Aonuma met Shigeru Miyamoto during the interview, and showed Miyamoto samples of his college work.
-He landed a job at Nintendo without ever having played a video game before.
+After graduating, Onozuka was interviewed at Nintendo.
+He met Shigeru Miyamoto during the interview, and showed Miyamoto samples of his college work.
+Onozuka got a job at Nintendo without ever having played a video game before.
 He asked his girlfriend about video games, and she introduced him to two Yuji Horii games, Dragon Quest (1986) on the Famicom and The Portopia Serial Murder Case (1983) on the PC-8801, which were the first video games he ever played.
 His first projects involved graphic design, creating sprites for Nintendo Entertainment System games such as 1991's NES Open Tournament Golf.
-Aonuma was director on 1996's Marvelous: Mōhitotsu no Takarajima for the Super NES.
+Onozuka was director on 1996's Marvelous: Mōhitotsu no Takarajima for the Super NES.

-Miyamoto later recruited Aonuma to join the development team for The Legend of Zelda series.
-He was a lead designer for The Legend of Zelda: Ocarina of Time and its sequel The Legend of Zelda: Majora's Mask.
-Following work on The Legend of Zelda: The Wind Waker, he considered moving on to other projects but was convinced by Miyamoto to continue with the series.
+Miyamoto later recruited Onozuka to join the development team for The Legend of Zelda series.
+Onozuka served as the game scenario director and dungeon designer for The Legend of Zelda: Ocarina of Time.
+With his surname changed to Aonuma, he served as the director for The Legend of Zelda: Majora's Mask.
+Following work on The Legend of Zelda: The Wind Waker, Aonuma considered moving on to other projects, but was convinced by Miyamoto to continue with the series.
 Aonuma has since led the production of The Legend of Zelda: Twilight Princess, Phantom Hourglass, Spirit Tracks, Link's Crossbow Training, Skyward Sword, A Link Between Worlds, Breath of the Wild, and Tears of the Kingdom.

 Aonuma plays percussion as a founding member of the Wind Wakers, a brass band formed in 1995.
 The band comprises over 70 Nintendo employees who perform a few concerts a year.
 He was promoted to the position of deputy general manager within the company's Entertainment Planning & Development (EPD) division in June 2019.
 By 2023, Aonuma had been promoted to senior officer at EPD.